solal-azoulay/solal-azoulay.github.io/_pages/publications.md

 Book chapters
 ============
 - Azoulay, S. (*forthcoming*).
-"The challenge of external validity in experimental economics".
+"The issue of external validity in experimental economics".
 In Tricard, J. (Ed.), *Metaphysics of induction*

 Book reviews
 ============